yayegeyay/yayegeyay.github.io/_posts/2025-06-24-rag-primer.md

 ### The Strategic Implementation Framework

-Based on this success, I developed a systematic approach to enterprise RAG deployment that has been replicated across multiple organizations:
+Based on this success, we developed a systematic approach to enterprise RAG deployment that has been replicated across multiple organizations:

 **Start with Risk Assessment:** Identify specific business risks that AI hallucination could create, then design technical architecture to eliminate those risks completely.